neilpa/scad/freecad/README.md

         * Symmetric
     * Copied the above extrusion and rotated about the Z-axis 90deg (rather than redrawing)
     * Then performed the cut on the holed-box with the extruded pieces

+# Lesson 3: Casino Dice

+The intersection of a cube and sphere with circle sketches on faces adn pocktes for "pips" (dots).